mmarkus13/yt-dlc/README.md

 ### SteamOS

-SteamOS is Arch Linux-based, but its system filesystem and package-management behavior can differ from a conventional Arch installation.
+SteamOS is Arch Linux-based, but its system filesystem and package-management behavior differ from a conventional Arch installation.

-If FFmpeg is already available:
+Check whether FFmpeg is already available:

 ```bash
 ffmpeg -version
 ```

-If it is missing, follow the current SteamOS-specific package-management guidance appropriate for your SteamOS version.
+If it is missing, SteamOS package installation may require temporarily disabling the read-only filesystem.

-The automated installer will detect whether FFmpeg is already available and, when possible, ask whether you want to install it.
+The installer handles this automatically when possible.

+> **Important:** Packages installed into the SteamOS system filesystem may be affected by future SteamOS updates.
+Keep this in mind when using system-level package installation.

 ---